OpenDataSpace/chemistry-shell/README.txt

 Example: [targetFile:file?/tmp/some_file]

-Types parameters will be auto-completed with possible values when hiting tab key in shell.
+Types parameters will be auto-completed with possible values when hitting tab key in shell.

 A complete example: